danieldiamond/gitlab-analytics/.gitlab/issue_templates/Visualization or Dashboard- Change Request.md

 <!---
-This issue is for visualization related issues within Looker.
+This issue is for visualization related issues within our BI tool.

-Here is an example of an excellent visualization issue https://gitlab.com/bizops/looker/issues/37
 ---->

 #### What is the original Looker dashboard/Look link?